tensorlakeai/indexify/sdk-py/README.md

 ### Environment Variables

-IndexifyClient uses httpx under the hood, so you can set the following environment variables to configure the client to use https:
+IndexifyClient uses httpx under the hood, so there are many environment variables that can be used to configure the client.

-- `SSL_CERT_FILE`: path to a file containing the SSL certificate
-- `SSL_CERT_DIR`: path to a directory containing SSL certificates

-`httpx` also offers proxy support.
 More information on supported environment variables can be found [here](https://www.python-httpx.org/environment_variables/).